top of page

 Curation Note

-Alpha Contemporary is proud to present 「Remembering or Fading Away : Eun-hyea Choi, Naosuke Wada, Haruki Ueda」from Jun 15th to July 3rd, 2024.
+Alpha Contemporary presents Remembering or Fading Away: Eun-hyea Choi, Naosuke Wada, Haruki Ueda, on view from June 15 to July 3, 2024.

-Her works are represented in the collections of Seoul Museum of Art, Ilshin Foundation, Osan Museum of Art, Bank of Korea in Korea,
+Based in Yongin, South Korea.
+She holds MA and PhD degrees in Painting from Ewha Womans University.
+Her works are in the collections of Ilshin Foundation, Osan Museum of Art, Bank of Korea, Forman’s Smokehouse Gallery, and Seoul Museum of Art.

 Works